microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/rpi-setup.md

 - [ ] pressing EXIT exits the current game and goes back to the selection screen.
 - [ ] pressing MENU will pop up the game menu

+Once you're done connecting all the wires, press A B A B A B to terminate the configuration program.
+You should now see game selection menu.
+Next time you reboot your Pi, it will go straight to the menu, and skip the configuration program.

 ### Update or customize the menu